How to Issue Stock Options to Offshore Developers

 Stock Option Trend: Important Statistics

-• In 2020, tech companies in Silicon Valley granted stock options worth $23.8 billion to their employees.
+• 90% of tech companies in Silicon Valley offer stock options to employees.

 The Appeal of Stock Options